isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/SMPF%202014.png)

 We congratulate Luanne Yong Yue Rong, Mildred Sim Phin, Matthea Loo Wei Ern and Natalie Soh Hann from Secondary 4A1 for receiving an Honourable Mention in the 2014 Singapore Mathematics Project Festival (Senior Category) organised by the Singapore Mathematics Society.
-The team came up with a research topic which was "An Extension of PIck Theorem" and wrote a mini thesis based on the research topic.
+The team came up with a research topic which was "An Extension of PIck Theorem" and wrote a mini thesis based on the research topic.&nbsp;